-Local Apprenticeship Committees, either joint or non-joint, are created much the same as State Heat & Frost Insulation Apprenticeship Advisory Committee.
+Local Apprenticeship Committees, either joint or non-joint, are created much the same as State Masonry Apprenticeship Advisory Committee.
 Each local committee has a minimum of four (4) voting members, generally comprised of employer and employee members.

-- A. Multi-trade local committees are authorized provided that at least one member of the committee is a member of the apprentice's trade that is being reviewed. - B. The BAS requests nominations from associations that have apprenticeship programs and employer/employee organizations that participate in the Wisconsin apprenticeship program. - C. Joint apprenticeship committees have equal numbers of employer and employee representatives. - D. Employer members must currently work at the trade or represent those who employ skilled workers of the trade and have trained apprentices in the last five years.
-Local employer organizations representing contractors who employ journeyworkers and apprentices at the trade will nominate employer members. - E. Employee members must be active journeyworkers or represent active journeyworkers.
-Local Labor Organizations representing skilled workers in the area will nominate employee members. - F. Non joint apprenticeship committees consist of a minimum of four voting members that consist of representatives of employers that participate in Wisconsin's Apprenticeship program.
-When there is no area employer organization, the BAS will request the state-wide employers' organization or state trade apprenticeship committee to assist it in locating qualified employers to serve. - G. Exceptions to these requirements can be made by the BAS in order to expand female and minority participation on the committees.

-- H. In order for a Local Apprenticeship Committee to be recognized as advisory to the BAS, each member must be designated by the BAS.
+- A. Multi-trade local committees are authorized provided that at least one member of the committee is a member of the apprentice's trade that is being reviewed. - B. The BAS requests nominations from associations that have apprenticeship programs and employer/employee organizations that participate in the Wisconsin apprenticeship program. - C. Joint apprenticeship committees have equal numbers of employer and employee representatives.
+Employer members must currently work at the trade or represent those who employ skilled workers of the trade and have trained apprentices in the last five years.
+The local Contractors Association will nominate the employer members who employer Masonry journeyworkers and apprentices. - D. Employee members must be active journeyworkers or represent active journeyworkers.
+Local Labor Organizations representing skilled workers in the area will nominate employee members. - E. Non joint apprenticeship committees consist of a minimum of four voting members that consist of representatives of employers that participate in Wisconsin's Apprenticeship program.
+Nominations for employer members who employ apprentices and journeyworkers are made by the Contractor's Association.
+When there is no area employer organization, the BAS will request the state-wide employers' organization or state trade apprenticeship committee to assist it in locating qualified employers to serve. - F. Exceptions to these requirements can be made by the BAS in order to expand female and minority participation on the committees. - G. In order for a Local Apprenticeship Committee to be recognized as advisory to the BAS, each member must be designated by the BAS.
 After nominations have been submitted, the BAS will finalize the committee membership.
 Before membership is finalized, the BAS will ensure that females and minorities are represented on the committee, where they are employed in the skilled workforce.
 Membership is finalized with a letter from the BAS confirming the committee membership to committee members.
-No person is considered a committee member until they have been so designated. - I. Each Local Apprenticeship Committee is assigned a geographical area by the BAS.
+No person is considered a committee member until they have been so designated. - H. Each Local Apprenticeship Committee is assigned a geographical area by the BAS.
 The committee may be expected to advise the BAS and the WTCS on all apprenticeship matters in the trades covered by the committee.
+The assignment

-The assignment of the area may be based on several factors such as; the union jurisdiction, WTCS boundaries, population centers, or others. - J. Members will serve for a term of three years and may be re-nominated for further terms.
-Terms will be staggered to ensure that continuity of the committee is maintained. - K. Members must attend at least 75% of the meetings over the term of their appointment, unless excused for good cause. - L. The Bureau may remove a person from membership on a committee for one or more of the following reasons: - (1) Failure to attend at least 75% of the committee meetings over the term of the appointment, unless excused by the Bureau for good cause. - (2) Failure to meet the membership requirements under paragraph IV G, unless an exception is granted under IV E as noted above. - (3) Violation of any state apprenticeship statute, rule or standard
+- of the area may be based on several factors such as; the union jurisdiction, WTCS boundaries, population centers, or others. - Members will serve for a term of three years and may be re-nominated for further terms.
+Terms will be staggered to ensure that continuity of the committee is maintained. - J. Members must attend at least 75% of the meetings over the term of their appointment, unless excused for good cause. - K. The Bureau may remove a person from membership on a committee for one or more of the following reasons: - (1) Failure to attend at least 75% of the committee meetings over the term of the appointment, unless excused by the Bureau for good cause. - (2) Failure to meet the membership requirements under paragraph IV G, unless an exception is granted under IV E as noted above. - (3) Violation of any state apprenticeship statute, rule or standard